George Howell (trade unionist): Biography

 He was elected, along with Potter and Applegarth, to the executive of the London Trades Council (LTC) in 1861 and became its secretary.
 He also became involved in the campaign for universal suffrage, becoming full-time secretary of the Reform League in 1865.
-Howell organised demonstrations in London in 1866 and 1867, and played an important role in the campaign behind the 1867 Reform Act.
+Howell organised demonstrations in London in 1866 and 1867, and played an important role in the campaign behind the Representation of the People Act 1867.
 However, Howell was not satisfied with the scale of the reform and continued to campaign for universal suffrage.

 In 1871 Howell was appointed secretary of the Trades Union Congress (TUC), and regularly contributed to the trade unionist journal The Bee-Hive as well as publishing a number of books throughout the 1870s.

 Howell stood for parliament unsuccessfully at Aylesbury in the general elections of 1868 and 1874 and at Stafford in a by-election in 1881.
 He finally succeeded in 1885 as Lib–Lab candidate for Bethnal Green North East, London.
 In Parliament, Howell helped to pass the Merchant Shipping Act 1894 (57 & 58 Vict. c.
-60) and successfully defended his seat in 1886 and 1892 but was defeated by the Conservative Mancherjee Bhownagree in 1895.
+60) and successfully defended his seat in 1886 and 1892 but was defeated by Conservative candidate Mancherjee Bhownagree in 1895.

 In poor health, Howell retired from public life.
-His old friend Robert Applegarth and the TUC raised a £1650 testimonial to buy him an annuity before his death.
+During his retirement, his old friend Robert Applegarth and the TUC raised a £1650 testimonial to buy him an annuity.
 On 17 September 1910, he died at 35 Findon Road, Shepherd's Bush, and was buried at Nunhead Cemetery.